-So, how do you even begin to set everything correctly?
-It is not as bad as you might think.
-There are only two camera settings that affect the actual exposure: shutter speed and aperture.
+There are only two camera settings that affect the actual “luminous exposure” of an image: shutter speed and aperture.
 The third setting, camera ISO, also affects the brightness of your photos, and it is equally important to understand.
-Once you fully grasp the concept of exposure, you will see your photos will skyrocket in quality.
+Also, you can brighten or darken a photo by editing it in post-processing software like Photoshop on your computer.

-As basic as it sounds, exposure is a topic which confuses even advanced photographers, and which pros often take years to master.
-The reason?
-No matter the scene, a wide range of shutter speed, aperture, and ISO settings will result in a photo of the proper brightness.
+It sounds basic, but exposure is a topic which confuses even advanced photographers.
+The reason is simple: For every scene, a wide range of shutter speed, aperture, and ISO settings will result in a photo of the proper brightness.
 You haven’t “mastered exposure” once you can take a photo that’s the right brightness.
-Even your camera’s Auto mode can do that most of the time.
-Instead, getting the proper exposure for a photo is about optimizing the balance of those settings to get the look you want in other areas of the photo, such as depth of field and sharpness.
+Even your camera’s Auto mode will do that most of the time.
+Instead, getting the proper exposure for a photo is about balancing those three settings so the rest of the photo looks good, from depth of field to sharpness.

 We’ll start with a good one.
-Shutter speed isn’t particularly difficult — it’s just the amount of time that your camera spends taking a picture.
+Shutter speed isn’t particularly difficult; it is just the amount of time your camera spends taking a picture.
 This could be 1/100 of a second, or 1/10 of a second, or three seconds, or five minutes.
 Some people build custom cameras that take decades to capture a single photo.

 Your camera won’t let you take a decades-long photo.
 Instead, the longest allowable shutter speed tends to be around 30 seconds, although it does depend upon your camera.
-For example, on my Nikon D800e, I can shoot any shutter speed from 1/8000 second to 30 seconds, which is quite a large range.
+For example, on the Nikon D850, you can shoot any shutter speed from 1/8000 second to 30 seconds, as well as a time mode for even longer exposures.
 Other cameras generally allow similar settings.

 So, why does shutter speed really matter?
 There are two main reasons:

-First, as you would expect, a long shutter speed (several seconds) lets in a ton of light.
-If you take a normal daytime photo with a 30-second shutter speed, you’ll end up with an image that is completely white.
-The opposite is true, too — a quick shutter speed only lets in a tiny amount of light.
+First, as you would expect, a long shutter speed (several seconds) lets in a large amount of light.
+If you take a normal daytime photo with a 30-second shutter speed, you will capture an image that is completely white.
+The opposite is true, too; a quick shutter speed only lets in a small amount of light.
 If you take a photo at night with a 1/8000-second shutter speed, the photo will be completely black.

-I’ve included a series of examples below.
+Take a look at the series of examples below.
 Here, 1/25 second was too dark (“underexposed”), and 1/3 second was too bright (“overexposed”).
-Hopefully, this gives you an idea of the brightness differences with shutter speed:
+This should give you an idea of the brightness differences with shutter speed:

 By comparison, a quick shutter speed (such as 1/1000 second) does a much better job freezing motion in your photo — even something moving quickly.
 You can photograph a waterfall at 1/1000 second and see individual droplets frozen in midair.
-To the naked eye, they might have been invisible.
+Without a camera, they might have been invisible.

 Take a look at the images below.
 Here, I was taking pictures on a windy day.
 The foreground grass and the waves behind them were all moving quickly.
 As you can see, depending upon my shutter speed, there was a major difference in motion blur: